 Wikipedia describes sleepwalkers as arising “from a slow wave sleep stage in a state of low consciousness and perform activities that are usually performed during a state of full consciousness.
 Sleepwalkers often have little or no memory of the incident, as their consciousness has altered into a state in which it is harder to recall memories.”

-Using this as an analogy for life are there times in your life where you “sleepwalk through life”?
+Using this as an analogy for life are there times where you sleepwalk through life?

 Do you get aggressive when someone challenges skills, actions, or behaviors?
 This aggression is a defense mechanism to keep your persona or ego intact.
 It is very difficult to cross the bridge into an awakened world.
-This passage is very painful, humbling, and leaves you with a feeling of deep vulnerability.
-It’s no wonder people choose to continue to “sleepwalk through life”, it’s easier.
-So why would a person want to go through the emotional pain, suffering and loss?
+The passage is very painful, humbling, and leaves you with a feeling of deep vulnerability.
+It’s no wonder people choose to continue to sleepwalk through life, it’s easier.
+So why would a person want to go through the emotional pain, suffering, and loss?
 Because true peace and joy lay on the other side of the suffering.

 When there is conflict in your life do you ever feel confused with a little disorientation?
 This is common for the sleepwalker.
 When conflict arises we look for ways to blame others.
 If the other person would just understand, or they are being so stubborn.
 It’s always someone else’s fault.
 There’s an old saying, “It takes two to tango” and this is true in conflict.
 It takes two or more people to create a conflict.
 So, where the other person in the conflict has some blame, so do you.

 We get angry because the conflict challenges some insecurity we have within our deepest self.
 We’ve kept it hidden through our “sleepwalking”.
 If we want to solve the conflict we need to look at these insecurities, name them, understand them, and take ownership.
 Naming, understanding, and taking ownership allows us to cross the bridge into an awakened life.